1912–1913 Little Falls textile strike: Confrontation between police and strikers

 Following the attack, the IWW sent more organizers to help with the strike effort, including Bill Haywood, Matilda Rabinowitz, and several people from Schenectady to help with relief efforts.
 Following the arrests, Rabinowitz helped to reorganize the strike committee with new members, while Mayor Lunn and other socialists from Schenectady operated the soup kitchen.
-Rabinowitz would serve as the IWW's primary organizer for the remainder of the strike, as Haywood was suffering from illness caused by diabetes during the strike.
+Rabinowitz would serve as the IWW's primary organizer for the remainder of the strike, as Haywood was suffering from diabetes-related illness.
 Additionally, the IWW brought attorney Jessie Ashley to Little Falls to help prepare for the legal matters that those arrested would be facing.
 The following day, the strikers published a handbill condemning the action as a police riot, stating, "It was the most brutal, cold blooded act ever done in these parts.
 Nothing under heaven can ever justify it, and the soul of the degenerate brute who started it will shrivel in hell long, long before the workers will ever forget this day".
 In response, members of Little Falls' clergy, politicians, and businessmen held a town meeting where they voiced their approval of the actions taken by the police.
 By November 16, the strike had idled about 800 workers who remained at the mills.
 On November 19, activist Helen Keller sent a letter to the strikers commending them for their determination and expressing her support for their cause and included about $87 to help with the strike fund.
 Keller was an advocate for socialist causes and had joined the IWW after their work in Lawrence earlier that year.
 Donations were also sent by many supporters of the strike, including the IWW local union in Columbus, Ohio, which raised $40 for the strike.
 During this time, Rabinowitz and Schloss traveled throughout the Northeastern United States to gather additional support for the strike.